ekzhang/fastseg/README.md

 ## Contributions

 Pull requests are always welcome!
-Thanks to Andrew Tao and Karan Sapra from [NVIDIA ADLR](https://nv-adlr.github.io/) for many helpful discussions, as well as Branislav Kisacanin, without whom this wouldn't be possible.
+A big thanks to Andrew Tao and Karan Sapra from [NVIDIA ADLR](https://nv-adlr.github.io/) for many helpful discussions, as well as Branislav Kisacanin, without whom this wouldn't be possible.

 Licensed under the MIT License.